 EFFECTIVE DATE: Upon Publication of notice as final in the Pennsylvania Bulletin.

-TITLE: Addressing Spills and Releases from Oil & Gas Wells and Related Operations
+TITLE: Addressing Spills and Releases at Oil & Gas Well Sites.

-AUTHORITY: The Act of February 15, 2012, P.L. ___, No. 13 (58 Pa.C.S.§§ 2301 – 3504) (Act 13), The Clean Streams Law (35 P.S. §§ 691– 691.1001), The Solid Waste Management Act (35 P.S. §§ 6018.10 – 6018.1003), and The Pennsylvania Land Recycling and Environmental Remediation Standards Act (35 P.S. §§ 6026.101 – 6026.908) (Act 2).
+AUTHORITY: 58 Pa.C.S. §§ 3201-3274 (relating to Oil and Gas Development) (2012 Oil and Gas Act), The Clean Streams Law (35 P.S. §§ 691.1 – 691.1001), The Solid Waste Management Act (35 P.S. §§ 6018.101 – 6018.1003), and The Pennsylvania Land Recycling and Environmental Remediation Standards Act (35 P.S. §§ 6026.101 – 6026.908) (Act 2).

-POLICY: Persons responsible for spills and/or releases from and to oiland gas well operations should follow this policy in responding to those spills and releases to ensure protection of people and the environment.
+POLICY: Persons responsible for spills and/or releases at oil and gas well sites should follow this policy in responding to those spills and releases to ensure protection of people and the environment.

-PURPOSE: This policy is developed to facilitate a consistent and uniform general response by those working in and for the oil and gas industry to respond to spills and releases related to oil and gas well operations regulated by the Pennsylvania Department of Environmental Protection (DEP or Department).
+PURPOSE: This policy is developed to facilitate a consistent and uniform general response by those working in and for the oil and gas industry to respond to spills and releases at oil and gas well sites regulated by the Pennsylvania Department of Environmental Protection (DEP or Department).

-APPLICABILITY: This policy applies to any and all parties responsible for spills and releases from oil and gas wells and related operations.
+APPLICABILITY: This policy applies to any and all parties responsible for spills and releases at oil and gas well sites.

 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.